 Some studies suggest that the children of older parents at childbirth are at an

 People are more likely to develop bipolar disorder if they have a close relative with the condition.
 Some family-based research suggests that bipolar disorder is

 However, scientists do not fully understand the role that genes play in bipolar disorder.

-According to the National Institutes of Health (NIH), some studies indicate that irregularities in many genes combine to increase a person’s chance of bipolar disorder.
+According to the National Library of Medicine, some studies indicate that irregularities in many genes combine to increase a person’s risk of bipolar disorder.
 The exact way that this occurs remains unclear.